AlexZhiliaev/game_of_life/README.md

-Game of life with njit lib.
+Game of life with numba lib.